 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Da Nang air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Da Nang air is currently 0 times above the WHO annual air quality guideline value

 Good 38 US AQI

 |Friday, Sep 24|